MTRucker/AdversaryDLWPModels/README.md

    5. Visualize training and testing results as you want
 2. Execute Adversarial Attack on Trained Model, by running nino34_adversarial_attack.py
    1. Set correct path to trained model
+   2. Set Hyperparameters (magnitudes of adversarial attacks)
-   2. Execute adversarial attack
+   3. Execute adversarial attack
-   3. Visualize results as you want
+   4. Visualize results as you want

 ## MODEL ARCHITECTURE
 1. 1x Convolutional (Conv2d) layer : Projects the input to the chosen (128) latent dimension with a simple 1x1 convolution